TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 ## 10. Security

 We value your trust.
-We use SSL encryption for data transmission and rely on Google's secure infrastructure for authentication.
+We use SSL encryption for data transmission and rely on **Google and Microsoft's** secure infrastructure for authentication and storage.
 However, no method of transmission over the internet is 100% secure.

 ## 11. Changes to This Privacy Policy